 If you want to smoke both during the day and at night to keep yourself focused and energized, then you can try Glueberry Strain.

 The Pure Laine Cannabis brand has not impressed me so far, whether it be their BC Sweet Skunk or this Platinum Cake.
 Will I give them another chance?
 Sure I will!
 Why?
 Just so you don’t have to!

 I personally wouldn’t recommend this to anybody, even if the price point seems fair.
 To me, a budget buy is below $6/gram, which this isn’t.
+Consider giving Hawaii Heartbreak Strain a try, priced at $7.97 per gram, for a significantly superior quality that will leave you in awe with its mesmerizing aroma.
 If you tried out some of this, let me know your thoughts below.